 - Sign language linguistics

-PhD comprises of a dissertation which is the result of independant and original research within the framework of one or more theories in general or applied linguistics.
+The PhD comprises of a dissertation which is the result of independent and original research within the framework of one or more theories in general or applied linguistics.

 Students in the

 MA programme have to write a full-length thesis, the result of independent research.
 The